 Experiments on the burn behaviour of wood of cubical and rectangular geometries have been made by some researchers.
-Bartlett et al. [8] in their review of the burning behaviour of wood have described all the phases of the combustion process and have provided the data from earlier work.
-Observations on the burn rate effects of density and moisture from the data suggest a possible overlap, a feature remedied by Friquin [3] as he brought out the density effects on charring rates under irradiated conditions.
-Tinney [9], Capart et al. [10], de Ris et al. [11] have examined pyrolysis and combustion behaviour of cylinders of wood at ambient and higher pressures with and without flow of nitrogen or depending on whether pyrolysis or combustion is to be simulated.
-Maa and Bailie [4] have conducted a modelling study delineating the regimes of diffusion dominated and reaction dominated behaviour.
+Bartlett et al (2018) in their review of the burning behaviour of wood have described all the phases of the combustion process and have provided the data from earlier work.
+Observations on the burn rate effects of density and moisture from the data suggest a possible overlap, a feature remedied by Friquin (2011) as he brought out the density effects on charring rates under irradiated conditions.
+Tinney (1965), Capart et al (1988), de Ris et al (1973) have examined pyrolysis and combustion behaviour of cylinders of wood at ambient and higher pressures with and without flow of nitrogen or depending on whether pyrolysis or combustion is to be simulated.
+Maa and Bailie (1973) have conducted a modeling study delineating the regimes of diffusion dominated and reaction dominated behavior.
 Increase in sample radius beyond 30 mm is stated to be diffusion controlled and less than 1 mm reaction controlled.
 The intermediate regime is covered by the combined role of both chemical kinetics and diffusion.
-Lu et al. [12,13] have presented a study of the combustion of single particles.
+Pyle and Zaror (1984) have progressed the understanding by identifying the regimes of conversion behavior based on Biot number and pyrolysis number.
+The pyrolysis number is the ratio of condensed phase chemical kinetic time to conduction time.
+They performed experiments on 6, 15 and 22 mm diameter cylinders with lengths between 60 to 90 mm and obtained the mass loss and conversion times at furnace temperatures between 640 and 780 K. Lu et al (2008, 2010) have presented a study of the combustion of single particles.

-Blackshear and Murty [14] performed experiments on cylindrical cellulosic samples and measured the mass loss and temperatures of samples at various radii.
-The measured temperature time histories with the DTA values were interpreted to infer that the decomposition of the samples takes place endothermically at temperatures of 573-673 K and exothermically above 773 K. Also, they have tried to extract the mass transfer number B for the solid fuel by deploying the method similar to that for methanol fuel and inferred its value as 1.5.
-Orloff and de Ris [15] also remark that the transfer number of biomass as 1.5 without any qualifying observations.
+Blackshear and Murty (1965) performed experiments on cylindrical cellulosic samples and measured the mass loss and temperatures of samples at various radii.
+The measured temperature time histories with the DTA values were interpreted to infer that the decomposition of the samples takes place endothermically at temperatures of 300 - 400°C and exothermically above 500°C. Also, they have tried to extract the mass transfer number B for the solid fuel by deploying the method similar to that for methanol fuel and inferred its value as 1.5.
+Orloff and de Ris (1971) also remark that the transfer number of biomass as 1.5 without any qualifying observations.
 The transfer number is defined as follows: